TeshaneCrawford/t.crawford/content/blog/integrating-radix-ui-colors-with-unocss.md

 As developers, we're constantly seeking ways to improve our applications' user experience while maintaining clean, maintainable code.
 In this article, I'll share an elegant solution I developed to integrate Radix UI's exceptional color system with UnoCSS, complete with seamless dark mode support.

 ::alert{type="info"}
-This tutorial assumes you have a basic understanding of UnoCSS and TypeScript.
+This guide assumes you have a basic understanding of UnoCSS and TypeScript.
 If you're new to either, consider familiarizing yourself with their basics first.
 ::

 ## Why Radix UI Colors?